 You either establish an account with the vendor directly or you work with ITSS and they will use their account with the vendor, and charge back to your department.
 You provide digital video files to the vendor (either directly or through ITSS) and transcripts if available.
 The vendor sends back captioned video in your preferred file type.
 They generally are able to turn around the files in a few working days, although at busy times it will be slower and you can pay a premium for a quicker turnaround.

 If Disability Resources is aware that you have a student in your class who needs captioning, you will be alerted and an ITSS staff member will follow up with you to determine your needs and work with you.
 Funding will be provided to cover the cost of captioning in these situations.
-If you become aware of a student in your course who needs captioning as an accommodation, please contact ITSS immediately.
-Mary Olson-Reed or Jason Davis.
+If you become aware of a student in your course who needs captioning as an accommodation, please contact Mary Olson-Reed or Jason Davis in ITSS immediately.

 Benefits People with Hearing Disabilities